-- A Joint Venture is nothing but the business entity which is created by two or more persons/parties by and large characterized by pooled ownership and parties in Joint venture as known as co-Venturers, however, Partnership is a legal arrangement where partners, agree to cooperate to advance their mutual interests, and participant in partnership is known as partners.
+- A Joint Venture is nothing but the business entity which is created by two or more persons/parties by and large characterized by pooled ownership and parties in a Joint venture as known as co-venturers; however, a Partnership is a legal arrangement where partners agree to cooperate to advance their mutual interests, and participant in partnership is known as partners.

 Joint Venture vs Partnership Comparison Table

 The Joint Venture differs from a Partnership in the following aspects: